Ahfaz-Ahmed/APF_Swarm/README.md

 # APF_Swarm

-Note# Copy all Ardupilot parameter files to default param folder in ArduPilot directory.
+# Note: Copy all Ardupilot parameter files to default param folder in ArduPilot directory and add the custom vehicle.

 add all custom vehicle names to be used to ardupilot/Tools/autotest/pysim/vehicleinfo.py as shown bellow.